Coming Soon 👀 At the beginning of April, you’ll be

 I’m glad to see Michael do the right thing.

-360guy Premium Member 11 months ago
+360guy Premium Member about 1 year ago

 As someone who worked in newsrooms for 20 years, I can tell you journalists are not rewarded for integrity.